sharpguru/Tail/README.md

 # Tail
 Tail is a Windows console program that displays new rows as they are added to a file in real-time.
 Similar to the unix tail command

+## Installation
+Copy Tail/Tail/bin/Release/Tail.exe into c:\windows\system32 or another directory in your path.

+## Requirements
+Requires .NET Framework 4
+Should work out-of-box with Windows 7 or higher

 ## Usage

 Help text: